The Class (2007 film): Plot

 Out of revenge, the class assembles on a beach, calling both Kaspar and Joosep there by writing emails to them showing each other as fake senders.
 Once there, they make Thea confess to Kaspar that she is no longer with him in front of the whole crowd which sets him off, and he beats Anders to the ground only to have a knife pulled on him.
 They all then force Kaspar to fellate Joosep at knifepoint and photograph the sexual act without showing the knife.
 Kaspar throws up afterward and the class walks away, leaving the two at the beach alone for now.

 The boys decide to exact revenge.
 Joosep steals Margus's two pistols, a sawed-off bolt-action rifle, and ammunition from his gun safe while Margus is asleep, and then, the next morning Kaspar wakes up and hugs his grandmother saying sorry for what he did that was so wrong and then she forgives Kaspar.
 Shortly after, the two let them proceed to school with the guns in their hands.
 Students and teachers notice the guns in their hands, and when a teacher encounters them about it they simply walk past and Joosep tells her to call the police.
-Kerli, a gothic girl from the class who also witnessed the incident at the beach, decides to let the two have their revenge and walks past them.
-After something like that when they get to spot everyone of them, They let them begin the massacre of the students responsible for their enraged conversation torment.
+Kerli, an emo girl from the class who also witnessed the incident at the beach, decides to let the two have their revenge and walks past them.
+After that, the both boys begin the massacre of the students responsible for their bullying.
 Joosep shoots Tiit at close range and then shoots Olav in the head.
 Joosep then shoots and kills Thea's best friend Riina.
 To their regret, Kaspar accidentally shoots an eighth-grade female student from another class while trying to shoot Anders.
-Toomas tries to grab the gun from Joosep but ends up getting shot in the abdomen, then Anders and Paul manage to restrain him and take his rifle; already from however, Kaspar saves Joosep by shooting Paul in the head.
+Toomas tries to grab the gun from Joosep but ends up getting shot in the abdomen, then Anders and Paul manage to restrain him and take his rifle; however, Kaspar saves Joosep by shooting Paul in the head.
 Just before Anders can reach the exit, he is shot in the shoulder.
 Kaspar attempts to shoot him with an empty pistol, but Joosep runs over and executes Anders himself.
 Joosep then goes over to finish off Thea but Kaspar stops him and decides to spare her.
 Finally, Joosep and Kaspar, facing one another, each aim a gun at their own head, and decide to commit suicide together after counting to three.
 Joosep pulls the trigger and commits suicide, but the film ends with Kaspar still standing there with his gun aimed at his head.